firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 - Most online tools like YNAB and Mint have a another "style" of budgeting money.
 See for more info, below.
 - There is no desktop app for Firefly III, it's all web based.

-## Why is Firefly III not based on "zero sum budgeting"?
+## Why is Firefly III not based on "zero-sum budgeting"?

 In many budgeting tools you assign every coin to a budget until all your money is budgeted.
 When I started Firefly III zero-sum budgeting didn't really exist as a concept, at least not that I remember.